openpharma/simaerep/cran-comments.md

-# simaerep 0.4.3
+# resubmission simaerep 0.4.3

+- fix CRAN url in README

-Fix to address issue of failing unit test on CRAN which compared function performance when called with different parameters.
+- Fix to address issue of failing unit test on CRAN which compared function performance when called with different parameters.
 This test is now skipped on CRAN.

-## Test Results

-1 Note:
-Days since last update: 2

-This update was requested:

 Dear maintainer,